SPEEKI PARTNER AGREEMENT (TERMS & CONDITIONS)

 7.2.
 The Reseller’s payment to Speeki is due when the Reseller submits the Reseller Order to Speeki and such payment is non-refundable and non-cancellable.
 The Reseller bears all risk of non-payment by end users and is solely responsible for all of the Reseller’s costs and expenses.

 7.3.
-All payments to be made to Speeki by the Reseller under this Agreement will be made by electronic funds transfer directly to Speeki’s bank account, details of which are set out in the Schedule, on a same-day-available funds basis, and payments are deemed to be received on the date the payment is made by the Reseller, unless the payment is dishonoured, in which case, payment is deemed not to have been received until cleared funds are received by Speeki.
+All payments to be made to Speeki by the Reseller under this Agreement will be made by direct deposit or electronic funds transfer directly to Speeki’s bank account, details of which are set out in the Schedule, on a same-day-available funds basis, and payments are deemed to be received on the date the payment is made by the Reseller, unless the payment is dishonoured, in which case, payment is deemed not to have been received until cleared funds are received by Speeki.

 7.4.
 On Speeki’s receipt of the payment, Speeki will deliver the applicable software licence key, hosted service login information or other information necessary for end users to use or access the applicable Services directly to the delivery contact specified in the Reseller Order in accordance with Speeki’s standard delivery procedures.
 If Speeki delivers the licence keys or logins to the Reseller, the Reseller agrees that it will, in turn, deliver them directly to the end user specified in the Reseller Order, and not to use or access the software, hosted services or other Services in any way.
 The Reseller must delete all licence keys or logins promptly after delivery to the end user.